 But now that you’ve merged the demo with the initial discovery, AEs need to pull their SEs into every disco/demo, right?
 Nope.

-SEs that work with a no-code demo creation platform can easily pre-create demos for their AEs to independently share with prospects on their first sales call.
-They can customize demos for various vertical markets and use cases, and shorten a new buyer’s time-to-value.
+SEs that work with demo software can easily pre-create demos for their AEs to independently share with prospects on their first sales call.
+They can customize demos for various vertical markets, use cases, and shorten a new buyer’s time-to-value.

 Some of these platforms make it so easy to personalize these pre-made demos that non-technical AEs can change out variables on their own, quickly swapping logos, graphics, and data for their prospects before discovery demo calls.